onedata/onedata-documentation/README.md

 A recommended IDE to develop documentation is Visual Studio Code.

-You can set up recommended Visual Studio Code workspace configuration using `./setup-vscode.sh` that will apply setting from the `vscode.example` directory to your workspace configuration\`.
+You can set up recommended Visual Studio Code workspace configuration using `./setup-vscode.sh` that will apply setting from the `.vscode.example` directory to your workspace configuration.

 There are a few recommended extensions for documentation development.
 You should be asked for installing them on opening this workspace (as they are listed in